Category Archives: Fail

-I hope to have new posts coming up with detailed easy to follow written text and a 20-40 minute video to help understand the content.
-The content dose take time but I hope I can keep motivated to get something out weekly for a few months.
+I hope to have new posts coming up with detailed, easy to follow written text and a 20-40 minute video to help understand the content.
+The content does take time, but I hope I can keep motivated to get something out weekly for a few months.

 So what happened to all the old posts?
 Nothing, they all still exist on this site in the old categories, but in an additional category called Archive that is hidden from the front page.

-You can support the site indirectly by following this Amazon Link and buying this as you normally would.
-Or use any of our affiliate links on the side bar.
+You can support the site indirectly by following this Amazon Link and buying this as you usually would.
+Or use any of our affiliate links on the sidebar.

 Posted by Luke Schaefer